sparkflows/sparkflows-docs/docs/mlops/admin-guide/online-model-serving.rst

        :alt: Load balancers
        :width: 60%

-  * When the MLflow server is run a remote machine, below setup needs to be done:
+  * When the MLflow server is run a remote machine, below setup needs to be taken care of:

        * Start the Fire MLOps server alongside the MLflow server
+       * Ensure the port 8086 (or the port where the MLOps server is started) is open on the machine.
        * Ensure the Sparkflows machine can talk to the configured port of the Fire MLOps server
        * Ensure that the ports where the models will be served are open to be accessed via REST API
        * Ensure the credentials for the MLflow model registry store is configured in Sparkflows.
 Eg: If `s3` is used as the MLflow regsitry store, its exposed to the Fire MLOps server.